ThePacielloGroup/cupper/content/patterns/project-setup.md

 {{<cmd>}}npm run clean{{</cmd>}}

 This will leave your `content` folder with just an `_index.md` file and a `patterns` folder containing a single demonstration pattern file.
-Find out more about these in {{% patternLink "Library structure" %}}.
+Find out more about these in {{% pattern "Library structure" %}}.

 ## The `setup` command